MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/synchronize-items.md

 ---
 title: Synchronise items and inventory
-description: Set up and run synchronisations of items between Shopify and Business Central ms.date: 05/27/2022 ms.topic: article ms.service: dynamics365-business-central ms.search.form: '30116, 30117, 30126, 30127,'
+description: Set up and run synchronisations of items between Shopify and Business Central ms.date: 06/06/2023 ms.topic: article ms.service: dynamics365-business-central ms.search.form: '30116, 30117, 30126, 30127,'
 author: AndreiPanko
 ms.author: andreipa
-ms.reviewer: solsen
+ms.reviewer: bholtorf
 ---

 # Synchronise Items and Inventory

-The **Items** in [!INCLUDE[prod_short](../includes/prod_short.md)] are equivalent to the *products* in Shopify and include physical goods, digital downloads, services, and gift cards that you may sell.
-There are two main reasons to synchronise the items:
+The **Items** in [!INCLUDE[prod_short](../includes/prod_short.md)] are equivalent to the *products* in Shopify and include physical goods, digital downloads, services, and gift cards that you sell.
+There are two main reasons to synchronise items:

-1. Data management is primarily performed in [!INCLUDE[prod_short](../includes/prod_short.md)].
+1. Data management primarily happens in [!INCLUDE[prod_short](../includes/prod_short.md)].
 You need to export all or some data from there into Shopify and make it visible.
 You can export the item name, description, image, prices, availability, variants, vendor details, and barcode.
 Once exported, you can review the items or have them made visible immediately.
 2. When an order from Shopify is imported, the information about items is vital to further document processing in [!INCLUDE[prod_short](../includes/prod_short.md)].

 The preceding two scenarios are always enabled.